-12 Ibid.

-13 LeGates 1998.
+12 LeGates and Stout 1998.

-14 Ibid.
+13 Ibid.

-193515 based on model legislation created in 1926 by the Department of Commerce under then Secretary of Commerce Herbert Hoover.
-Tennessee adopted the subdivision regulation provisions of the Department of Commerce's 1928 Standard City Planning Enabling Acts in 1935.16
+Planning commissions were authorized for Knoxville and Chattanooga in 1922 and in Nashville in 1925.
+The state's first county planning commission was the Shelby County Planning Commission, created by private act in 1931.
+Tennessee's local governments began seeking authority to zone land uses around the same time.
+The General Assembly passed the first enabling legislation authorizing counties and municipalities to enact zoning regulations in 193514 based on model legislation created in 1926 by the Department of Commerce under then Secretary of Commerce Herbert Hoover.
+Tennessee adopted the subdivision regulation provisions of the Department of Commerce's 1928 Standard City Planning Enabling Acts in 1935.15